turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 ### Path finding
+Path finding operations can be made by using a voxel grid and path queries.
+The voxel grid can store spatial information about a scene, or a part of the scene, while the path query manages the path finding result from a point to a different point within the voxel grid.

 #### VoxelGrid
 - [constructor] VoxelGrid(opt int dimX,dimY,dimZ) -- if you give parameters, it will work like the Init() function